stve/domainr/README.md

 ## Usage

+Instantiate a new client:

+    client = Domainr::Client.new(mashape_key: 'abcdefghijklmnopqrstuvwxyz')

+If you are using Domainr's high volume API endpoints, you can pass the client_id and endpoint instead:

+    client = Domainr::Client.new(client_id: '123456789', endpoint: 'https://api.domainr.com')

-You can use Domainr to retrieve information about a domain:
+Once configured, you can use the `Domainr::Client` to retrieve information about a domain:

-    Domainr.info('google.com')
+    client.status('google.com')

 You can also search Domainr based on a search term:

-    Domainr.search('twitter')
+    client.search('twitter')

 ## Contributing